WHAT IS A PEDIATRIC CROWN?

 It’s important to keep primary (baby) teeth until they fall out naturally to help with speech and food consumption but also helps your child’s permanent teeth to come in correctly, making it less likely that your child will need orthodontic treatment.

-There are several types of Pediatric Crowns, each with their own advantages and limitations.
+There are several types of Pediatric Crowns, each with their own advantages and considerations.

 Why does my child need pediatric crowns?